modular-magician/terraform-provider-google-beta/website/docs/r/compute_forwarding_rule.html.markdown

 * `service_name` -
   The internal fully qualified service name for this Forwarding Rule.
   This field is only used for INTERNAL load balancing.

+* `psc_connection_id` -
+  The PSC connection id of the PSC Forwarding Rule in uint64 format.

+* `psc_connection_status` -
+  The PSC connection status, can be one of the following: ACCEPTED, CLOSED, PENDING, REJECTED, STATUS_UNSPECIFIED, UNDEFINED_PSC_CONNECTION_STATUS.
 * `self_link` - The URI of the created resource.